 Header Graphic

 The curriculum and educational objectives of the Lay School of Ministry emphasize the baptismal vocation of all Christians.
-Courses are designed to help students develop a deeper understanding of the Bible, Worship, Spirituality and Lutheran Theology.
+Courses are designed to help students develop a deeper understanding of the Bible, Worship, Spirituality, Christian History and Lutheran Theology.

-LSM's mission is to provide students with opportunities to reflect on their past and present ministries, while engaging in theological studies with peers and with encouragement and guidance from a faculty consisting of seminary professors and members of the clergy and lay staff of congregations.
+LSM's mission is to provide students with opportunities to reflect on their past and present ministries, while engaging in theological studies with peers and with encouragement and guidance from a faculty consisting of seminary and college professors and members of the clergy of synod congregations.

-LSM is not designed to provide students with training or endorsement for specific ministeries.
+LSM is not designed to provide students with training for Synodically Authorized Ministry or endorsement for specific rostered ministries.
 Those seeking such training are encouraged to contact the Synod office for information and guidance.

-Service offered by current and past participants of the Lay School of Ministry should always be performed as a part of the Church's one holy ministry offered by a community of baptised servants who are instruments of service to Christ's calling.
+Service offered by current and past participants of the Lay School of Ministry should always be performed as a part of the Church's one holy ministry offered by a community of baptized servants who are instruments of service to others as part of Christ's calling.

 The Synod will recognize milestones in a LSM participant's education using the "Rite of Affirmation of Baptism."